kwameopareasiedu/react-simple-socket.io/README.md

   ChatMessageList,
   ChatInput
 } from "ficticious-chat-library";
-import { useSocketContext } from "react-simple-socket";
+import { useSocketContext } from "react-simple-socket.io";
 /* Other imports */

 const ChatWidget = (): JSX.Element => {